 Rev Canon Graeme Winterton was made a Member of the Order of Australia in 2016, “For significant service to the community through disaster recovery and emergency support ministry, and to the Anglican Church of Australia”.

 2018

 The VCCEM relocated in May 2018 to a separate office location in Port Melbourne.

+During the 2019/2020 Black Summer fires, VCCEM deployed to 14 relief centres across the fire impacted areas, utilised 279 individual volunteers, which equates to 887 days of service.

 2020